microsoft/pxt-microbit/docs/types/sound.md

 >![Frequency from low to high](/static/types/sound/interp-curve.png)

-* **Logrithmic**: The change in frequency is rapid during the very first part of the sound.
+* **Logarithmic**: The change in frequency is rapid during the very first part of the sound.

 >![Frequency from low to high](/static/types/sound/interp-log.png)